Tyrn/wei/the-insider-en.typ

      On the left and on  the right of the stage, huge copper lanterns burned and a round basin with fragrant water steamed on the altar.
-At the very edge of the stage, Ashinik stood - the young preacher of  Following  the Way.
+At the very edge of the stage, Ashinik stood---the young preacher of  Following  the Way.
 His face, thin as an  onion peel, reddened, his eyes glistened in the torchlight and the crowd responded with an ardent bellow to his every word.
 Ashinik was dressed in a red hooded  overcoat embroidered with red winged bulls reaching